iomete/iom-docs/docs/administration-guide/iam-role-for-datalake-access.md

 ---
 title: IAM Role For Data Lake Access
-description: The following step-by-step instructions describe how to configure access permissions for iomete
+description: The following step-by-step instructions describe how to configure access permissions for IOMETE
 ---

 ___

 ## Creating an IAM Policy For Data Lake Location

-The following step-by-step instructions describe how to configure access permissions for **iomete:**
+The following step-by-step instructions describe how to configure access permissions for **IOMETE:**

 - Log into your AWS Management Console
 - Go to **Identity & Access Management (IAM) -> Policies -> Create Policy:**